 Get sentences into their simplest form.

-38. Beware of Excess Adverbs & Adjectives
+33. Beware Of Excess Adverbs & Adjectives

 If the verb or noun can’t perform the explanation, that verb or noun isn’t strong enough.
+You can learn more about writing with adverbs and adjectives here.

 A variety of sentence lengths helps your content to create some rhythm.